tj-django/django-migration-fixer/README.md

 ## Solution

-Using `django-migration-fixer` identifies changes between the default branch `main` and the feature branch `feature/test-b` modifying the migrations by maintaining  a linear dependency as shown below:
+Using `django-migration-fixer` identifies changes between the default branch `main`, and the feature branch `feature/test-b` by maintaining a linear dependency as shown below:

 **Branch:** `feature/test-b`